Leonard H. Stringfield

 Leonard Stringfield (1920–1994) was an American ufologist who took particular interest in crashed flying saucer stories.

 Stringfield was director of Civilian Research, Interplanetary Flying Objects (CRIFO), and published a monthly newsletter, ORBIT.
 In 1957 he became public relations adviser for the civilian UFO group, National Investigations Committee On Aerial Phenomena (NICAP), under the direction of Donald Keyhoe, a friend since 1953.
 From 1967 to 1969, Stringfield served as an "Early Warning Coordinator" for the Condon Committee.
 During the 1970s, he wrote a number of books about alleged recoveries of alien spaceships and alien bodies.

 In 1978, Stringfield served as UFO research adviser to Grenada Prime Minister Sir Eric Gairy.
 Privately, Stringfield worked as Director of Public Relations and Marketing Services for DuBois Chemicals, a division of Chemed Corporation, Cincinnati.
 He self-published "Status Reports" on alleged UFO "crash-retrievals" until his death.
-He died December 18, 1994, after a long battle with lung cancer.
+He died of lung cancer December 18, 1994, after long illness.